Anselm Adornes: Other Diplomatic Activities

-In 1477, 1479 and 1480, Anselm travelled to Scotland.
+In 1477, 1479 and 1480, Adornes traveled to Scotland.
 After he returned from this last trip, his wife died.
 In 1482 he sailed back to Scotland.
 His contacts with King James III led him to command a military expedition in Linlithgow.
-When Anselm then undertook a pilgrimage, he stayed in a monastery in North Berwick, and was there on 23 January 1483 attacked by an armed gang who put him to death.
+When Adornes then undertook a pilgrimage, he stayed in a monastery in North Berwick, and was there on 23 January 1483 attacked by an armed gang who put him to death.
 He was interred in Linlithgow, but his heart was buried in the Jerusalemkerk later that year.

 Contribution to the Arts

 Anselm Adornes' interest in the arts may be seen in: